alfirdaus248/Emotion_estimation_from_video_footage_with_LSTM_ML_algorithm/README.md

 - Download the dataset from https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data
 - Then process the dataset and load it train the model then evaluate.

+Or you can download the blendshapes dataset from: https://www.kaggle.com/datasets/samerattrah/fer2013-blendshapes-dataset-example-partial and might use the pre-trained LSTM model which you can find at: https://drive.google.com/file/d/1QJteY_p16bHvs9FvR82IVQASx7qTzzfG/view?usp=sharing

 ## Reference

 Samer Attrah.
 (2025).
 FER2013 blendshapes dataset example (Partial) [Data set].
 Kaggle. https://doi.org/10.34740/KAGGLE/DSV/10716347